Waterloo Busker Carnival: History

 The very first busker festival in Waterloo ran from September 7 to 10, 1989.
 It was meant to be a teaser to the 100th anniversary of the Waterloo Chamber of Commerce in August 1990.
 It was a result of a visit to Halifax in 1988 by Dave Sandrock, President of Waterloo Bedding and head of the chamber's tourism committee, where he saw the International Busker Festival.
 60 buskers performed over 17 days.

 As a result, the Waterloo Busker Carnival was produced by Buskers International Festivals Inc. from Halifax.
 The local committee members included such notables in the community as Dale Wilcox (Fairway Group), Bill Renauld (Newtex Cleaners), Alan Chalmers (Forbes Motors), and Jim Brickman (Brick Brewing Company).
 The first busker carnival was well received.

 The 3rd annual Waterloo Busker Carnival was trimmed back to a 4-day event from August 22 to 25, 1991, and 19 busker acts.
 A new logo with the busker face and juggling pins appeared for the first time on advertising and posters.

 On the Wednesday night August 26, 1998, the 10th anniversary of the carnival featured the very first Festival of Fools which was held at the Canadian Clay and Glass Gallery.
 For $50 per ticket, attendees were treated to food, drink, and a chance to mingle with the buskers.
 The event was hosted by busker, Tawny Ross, now known as Aytahn of Acme Circus.

 In June 2011, the carnival announced a major change to its financial support.
 Sun Life Financial, a long-time sponsor, signed on to be the title sponsor for the next 3 years resulting in a name change to the Sun Life Financial Waterloo Busker Carnival.
 Sun Life Financial renewed its title sponsorship in 2013 and in 2022 the Carnival changed its name to the Sun Life Waterloo Busker Carnival to align with the title sponsor's name change.

 On Thursday, August 23, 2012, Argentina's Victor Rubilar, 4-time Guinness World Record Holder, unofficially set a new Guinness World Record for the most soccer ball face rolls at the Opening Ceremonies of the 24th carnival.

-25th Anniversary Celebration – August 22 to 25, 2013
+25th Anniversary Celebration, August 2013

 Opening ceremonies

 Steven Page opens the 25th Anniversary of the carnival.

 Michele Schroder, Director of Entertainment, learning that The Barenaked Ladies appeared at the 2nd Waterloo Busker Carnival (before they coincidentally had a name) was on a mission to have them kickoff the 25th anniversary of the Carnival.
 This led to talks with former BNL front man, Steven Page, and early in 2013, the contract was signed.
 On Thursday, August 22, 2013 at 6:30pm, Steven Page performed for a packed Waterloo Public Square and launched the 25th anniversary with a one-hour-long free concert.
 Supported by Canadian cello player and composer, Kevin Fox, Steven Page performed BNL favourites that he authored as well as new songs from his solo act.
 Steven Page would later return for the Carnival's 30th Anniversary.